isaacmorgan/bevy-cheatbook/src/patterns/generic-systems.md

 ## Generic over Component types

-You can use the generic type parameter to specify what compnent types (and hence what entities) your system should operate on.
+You can use the generic type parameter to specify what component types (and hence what entities) your system should operate on.

 This can be useful when combined with Bevy [states](../programming/states.md).